MichielNoback/java_jupyterbook/01_getting_started/essentials.md

 # The essence of Java

 This chapter deals with some key characteristics of the Java programming language.
-Java is a very popular platform for several reasons: it is "compile once, run everywhere", it is the basis of Android, it is embedded in many domestic appliances, and it has a nice object-oriented design which makes it very suitablefor building larger (server side) applications.
+Java is a very popular platform for several reasons: it is "compile once, run everywhere", it is the basis of Android, it is embedded in many domestic appliances, and it has a nice object-oriented design which makes it very suitable for building larger (server side) applications.

 ## Cross-platform